Thorns Barbarian Endgame Guide

 • Challenging Shout is a significant form of damage reduction for us, and even increases our Thorns damage in proportion to our Maximum Life.

 • Steel Grasp is an amazing utility skill, providing us a way to group monsters, apply Vulnerable, and extend the effect of Berserking.
-It even offers some increased damage when used in combination with Ancients' Oath.
+Making tight groups of enemies is extremely important for this build to make the most of Bash and the Needleflare Aspect.

 Thorns Endgame Skill Tree